tweag/python-monorepo-example/2018-09-27-capability.md

 We can also combine multiple newtypes to derive capability instances.
-Building on the above example, we can pick a field within `AppData` as follows.
+Building on the above example, we can pick a field within `AppData` as follows:

 ``` haskell
 data AppData = AppData { intRef :: IORef Int, ... }
   deriving Generic

 newtype AppM a = AppM (ReaderT AppData IO a)
   deriving (HasReader "intRef" (IORef Int)) via
     Field "intRef" "appData" (MonadReader (ReaderT AppData IO))